God Closed a Window and Opened a Door

 After what had been thirteen years of personal study of the Catholic Church, I had come to the conclusion that I could never go back into any form of Protestantism.

-My mother would have converted, but she was ill and frail; she was Catholic at heart and prayed the rosary faithfully twice a day until the end of her life in December 1993.
-I had the privilege of traveling to Florida to attend the ordination of my former Episcopal priest, Fr.
-Grover Tipton, into the Catholic priesthood in September of 1994.
+My mother would have converted, but she was ill and frail; she was Catholic at heart and prayed the Rosary faithfully twice a day until the end of her life in December 1993.
+I had the privilege of traveling to Florida to attend the ordination of my former Episcopal priest into the Catholic priesthood in September of 1994.

-On my 70th birthday in June 2010, I became an Oblate Novice of St. Benedict in association with St. Vincent Archabbey in Latrobe, Pennsylvania.
-On September 1, 2011 my sisters took me to Latrobe where we stayed for three days and where I made my final profession and was confirmed as a full Oblate of St. Vincent.
-I took the name Sister Grace Marie, since, it has all been, from start to finish, God’s grace, grace, grace!
+On my seventieth birthday in June 2010, I became an Oblate Novice of St. Benedict in association with St. Vincent Archabbey in Latrobe, Pennsylvania.
+On September 1, 2011, my sisters took me to Latrobe where we stayed for three days and where I made my final profession and was confirmed as a full Oblate of St. Benedict.
+I took the name Grace Marie, since it has all been, from start to finish, God’s grace, grace, grace!

 I think of what Blessed Elizabeth of the Trinity said when she was asked, “Are you sometimes homesick for heaven?”
 She answered, “I am sometimes homesick for heaven, but apart from the Beatific Vision, I have everything here that I will have in heaven.”